 Art Appreciation, Stoke Bishop

-What: Members of the group (or sometimes of another U3A group) give talks on art of interest to them, always well illustrated on our screen.
+What it is: Members of the group (or sometimes of another U3A group) give talks on art of interest to them, always well illustrated on our screen.
 Each individual volunteer speaker has his or her own style of presentation and you will find a wide variety of subjects.

-Where: At St Mary's Church Rooms, Mariners Drive, Stoke Bishop.
+Where it is: At St Mary's Church Rooms, Mariners Drive, Stoke Bishop.
 New members are welcome, we meet in a large hall and there is room for all who wish to attend.
 Access without steps and a hearing loop are available on request.

 We need volunteers who have not done it before to give future talks, the majority of which need to be by our own members.
 It does take effort to research a topic and to prepare a talk, but those who take on the challenge invariably find it a most rewarding activity, a good way to exercise the brain and to learn a great deal yourself.
 The choice of subject is yours.
 There's no need to have any special knowledge in advance, merely a willingness to look for information from books, perhaps an exhibition catalogue, and from the internet.
 A PowerPoint slide show, to which you would provide a commentary, could be made for you from your choice of images.
-If you would like to discuss things further, please click on the symbol above right to send a message to be forwarded on to the Leader, David Norris.
+If you would like to discuss things further, please click on the pigeon symbol to send a message which will be forwarded to the Leader, David Norris.